Data Protected - Latvia

 A personal data breach must be notified to the relevant supervisory authority unless it is unlikely to result in a risk to data subjects.
 The notification must, where feasible, be made within 72 hours.
 If the personal data breach is a high risk for data subjects, those data subjects must also be notified.

 Specific notice of breach laws apply to the electronic communications sector under national laws implementing the Privacy and Electronic Communications Directive and to operators of essential services and digital service providers under national laws implementing the Network and Information Systems Directive.

-The DSI has not issued local guidance on breach notifications but has been asked to comment on the Article 29 WP draft guidelines on breach notifications (WP250, dated 3 October 2017) which are and will most likely remain the only guidance on the subject.
+Local guidance on breach notifications have been published by the DSI, however, the guidance only provides concise clarifications on how the notice must be provided to the authority.
 Additionally, a notice of breach form has been published by the DSI, which can be used to notify the DSI in relevant circumstances (although the use of the form is not mandatory when notifying the DSI).